Prosecutors target Mexican border state governor

 He has governed the Gulf state south of Texas since 2016.
 Organized crime groups have long had deep roots in the state and numerous politicians have been implicated in dealings with them.

 Former Gov. Tomás Yarrington of the Institutional Revolutionary Party was extradited to the U.S. from Italy in 2018 to face drug trafficking charges.
+U.S. officials also have tried to extradite the governor who succeeded Yarrington in 2005, Eugenio Hernández, to face money laundering charges.

+The leading candidate to follow Hernández in 2011, Rodolfo Torre Cantú, was assassinated while campaigning for office.

 On his official Twitter account, Cabeza de Vaca accused the National Renovation Movement of President Andrés Manuel López Obrador of leaking “a supposed allegation” as part of a political attack.